NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

 # Building applications

-To really appreciate the simplicity that dapr provides, let's build two applications that use common components that you'd expect from any mildly complex distributed solution.
+To really appreciate the simplicity that Dapr provides, let's build two applications that use common components that you'd expect from any mildly complex distributed solution.

 You may write along if you wish, but I've designed this section to be more of an inspiration to how you can enable certain building blocks